F1PFC/TTN_GPS_Tracker/Readme.md

 ### Frame Counter

-Each packet\\payload that the node sends has a frame counter and the TTN network keeps track of them.
-If for example your node had sent 20 packets\\payloads (frame counters 0-19) and you restart your node then the TTN network will ignore the packets until the frame counter reaches 20, then it will continue to display the payloads in the console again.
+Each packet or payload that the node sends has a frame counter and the TTN network keeps track of them.
+If for example your node had sent 20 packets or payloads (frame counters 0-19) and you restart your node then the TTN network will ignore the packets until the frame counter reaches 20, then it will continue to display the payloads in the console again.